quicwg/base-drafts/draft-ietf-quic-recovery.md

 the RTT samples.

 smoothed_rtt estimates path latency by correcting RTT samples for peer-reported host delays ({{ack-delay}}).
-A peer indicates that the peer's delay in sending an acknowledgement for an ack-eliciting packet will be no greater than the max_ack_delay transport parameter.
-Consequently, when a peer reports an Ack Delay that is greater than max_ack_delay, the delay is attributed to reasons out of the peer's control, such as scheduler latency at the peer or loss of previous ACK frames.
+A peer limits any delay in sending an acknowledgement for an ack-eliciting packet to no greater than the advertised max_ack_delay transport parameter.
+Consequently, when a peer reports an Ack Delay that is greater than its max_ack_delay, the delay is attributed to reasons out of the peer's control, such as scheduler latency at the peer or loss of previous ACK frames.
 Any delays beyond the peer's max_ack_delay are therefore considered effectively part of path delay and incorporated into the smoothed_rtt estimate.

 When correcting an RTT sample using peer-reported acknowledgement delays, an
 endpoint:

-- SHOULD use the lesser of the value reported in Ack Delay field of the ACK frame and the peer's max_ack_delay transport parameter ({{ack-delay}}).
+- MUST use the lesser of the value reported in Ack Delay field of the ACK frame and the peer's max_ack_delay transport parameter ({{ack-delay}}).

-- MUST not apply the correction if the resulting RTT sample is smaller than the min_rtt.
+- MUST NOT apply the correction if the resulting RTT sample is smaller than the min_rtt.
 This limits the underestimation that a misreporting peer can cause to the smoothed_rtt.

 On the first RTT sample in a connection, the smoothed_rtt is set to the latest_rtt.
-The peer-reported host delay MUST NOT be used on the first sample, since correcting for it would result in a smoothed_rtt that is smaller than the min_rtt.

 smoothed_rtt and rttvar are computed as follows, similar to {{?RFC6298}}.
 On the first RTT sample in a connection: